 The Banta Unified School District is a single school (TK-8 grade), rural, school district located east of Tracy in San Joaquin County.
-The district also authorizes four TK-8 charter schools and one charter high school (one charter and the high school charter opening 2022-23) that are required to create their own LCAP.
-We serve a diverse group of students (approximately 228) in Transitional Kindergarten through 8th grade at one quality school, Banta Elementary.
-Banta Elementary is a Title 1 school serving the needs of English Learners (EL) (40.15%), Socio-Economically Disadvantaged (76.5%), Students with Disabilities (16.6%), and the district does not have significant Foster Youth (0%).
-Our student population is made up of several ethnicities with the majority of our students identifying as Hispanic Latino (73.11%), White (19.32%), African American (1.89%) and other/multiple races (5.68%).
-Due to the COVID 19 pandemic approximately 7% of students participated in our Long Term Independent Study Program during the 2021-22 school year.
+The district also authorizes four TK-8 charter schools and one charter high school that are required to create their own LCAP.
+We serve a diverse group of students (approximately 200) in Transitional Kindergarten through 8th grade at one quality school, Banta Elementary.
+Banta Elementary is a Title 1 school serving the needs of English Learners (EL) (46%), Socio-Economically Disadvantaged (80.5%), Students with Disabilities (16%), and the district does not have significant Foster Youth (0%).
+Our student population is made up of several ethnicities with the majority of our students identifying as Hispanic Latino (76.5%), White (16.5%), African American (2.5%) and other/multiple races (4.5%).

 Our mission statement is one that all staff members take to heart each and every day: "With integrity and compassion, Banta Unified School District promotes a commitment to excellence, while empowering each individual to strive for the character, knowledge and skills necessary to make a positive difference in our world."